The aim of these courses is to improve the player in four aspects: technical, physical, mental, tactical:

 The courses will take on a unique structure, based around a pre-season camp of a professional club, culminating at the end of the week in a conditioned game that parents are invited to attend and view the improvement the players have made.

 Leading the course will be Matt Salter, current Director of Rugby at Clifton College, and former Bristol Rugby captain.
 He will be assisted by other current rugby coaches within the Upper School, along with a team of Junior Coaches.
 Between them they have a great deal of experience both playing and coaching, and will look to bring these experiences in to the courses.

 We look to have guest coaches attending each course to offer their experiences and take training sessions.
-In previous years, we have had guest coaches Ryan Jones, Dave Lemi, Mark Regan, Freddie Burns & Josh Lewsey attend during the week to coach and offer guidance to the players.
+In previous years, we have had guest coaches Ryan Jones, Dave Lemi, Mark Regan, Freddie Burns & Josh Lewsey attend during the programme to coach and offer guidance to the players.
 They hosted question and answer sessions and talked about their many experiences from their unique rugby careers.

 We look to confirm guest coaches for each course a little nearer the time, but please see below for some of our coach profiles: